tekrei/pyML/README.md

-# pyML: Machine Learning Implementations, Experiments in Python
+# Machine Learning Implementations in Python

-Different machine learning algorithm implementations, inspired from various resources.
-We are using [Jupyter notebooks](https://jupyter.org/) and [JupyterLab](http://jupyterlab.io/).
+This repository contains different machine learning algorithm implementations, inspired from resources.
+It is using [Jupyter notebooks](https://jupyter.org/) and [JupyterLab](http://jupyterlab.io/).

 ## Usage